 Why queer women can struggle with male validation

 I’ve listened to podcasts and read online forums with lesbians pondering why they spent so many years dating men before realising that they were, in fact, only genuinely attracted to women.
 It’s a popular topic among late-blooming lesbians on Reddit, as they try and debunk how they spent so many years having sex with men when they didn’t genuinely feel attraction for them.

 It’s funny how growing up in a heteronormative society that is so structured around male desire can make you sublimate it for your own.
 You actively seek out the attention and validation of people you aren’t sexually attracted to.
-You have sexual experiences that please this need for validation but don’t nourish or satisfy you – like always eating a chocolate bar instead of a proper meal.
+You have sexual experiences that please this need for validation but don’t nourish or satisfy you – like always eating a cheap, tasteless chocolate bar that you’ve been told you will enjoy instead of enjoying a proper meal.